karvinmc/Job_Postings_Warehouse/README.md

 - Implemented idempotent load and transformation logic with validation queries at every step
 - Built three data marts (flat, skills, opportunity), each with a distinct grain and purpose
 - Implemented a MERGE-based incremental update pipeline demonstrating INSERT, UPDATE, and DELETE in a single statement
+- Replaced the master SQL script with a Python orchestrator (`run_pipeline.py`) that runs each step in isolation, logs timing and row counts to a queryable `pipeline_run_log` table, and exits non-zero on failure for CI use

 ---